-The Continentals are scheduled to play 13 games during a two-week trip to Florida in March.
-The first home date of 2013 is scheduled for April 3 against SUNY Canton.
-Hamilton hosts Amherst for four games on April 20 and 21, and Williams for a three-game set on April 27 and 28.
-The Continentals play their annual Jackie Robinson Game at home against Utica College on April 9.
+The Continentals are scheduled to play 12 games during a two-week trip to Florida in March.
+The first home date of 2015 is scheduled for April 2 against Cazenovia College.
+Hamilton hosts Amherst for three games on April 17 and 18 and Williams for a three-game set on April 24 and 25.
+The Continentals play the 28th Jackie Robinson Game against Utica College at home on April 7.

 Foster and Alex Augustyn '10 graduated in 2010 after enjoying two of the best careers in Hamilton baseball history.
-Foster set career records with 187 innings pitched and 163 strikeouts, and finished in the top five in four other categories.
-He is tied for the team record with 62 strikeouts in a season.
-Augustyn holds career marks with a .371 batting average and 30 doubles, and is in the top five in four other categories.
-His 14 doubles in 2009 are a season record, and he tied the record for saves in a season with four.
+Foster set career records with 187 innings pitched and 163 strikeouts and finished in the top five in three other categories.
+He also tied the team record with 62 strikeouts in a season.
+Augustyn holds career marks with a .371 batting average and 30 doubles and is in the top five in four other categories.
+His 14 doubles in 2009 are a team record.

 Hamilton's home is the Royce Baseball Field, which is named for Steve Royce (Class of 1914).
-Royce played professional baseball with the old New York Giants for one season.
-After he graduated from Hamilton in June of 1914, Royce joined a State League team in Binghamton, but was transferred to the Giants before he could play any games.
+After he graduated from Hamilton in June of 1914, Royce worked out for the old New York Giants and signed a contract to play professional baseball with the team.
 The pitcher's control was praised by several veterans, including Cy Young.
-The season ended in the fall, and Royce enrolled at New York University in order to pursue a career in law.
-He never played professional baseball again.
+In the fall, Royce enrolled at New York University in order to pursue a career in law and never renewed his contract with the Giants.